fraxflax/nw-watchdog/README.md

 ## TARGET
 The mandatory argument <ins>TARGET</ins> is the target (destination) to monitor the connection to. <ins>TARGET</ins> can be an IP address or a resolvable hostname / FQDN.
 If it's a hostname / FQDN, it will be resolved to an IP address (first one found).
 The resolved IP address will be used for the monitoring.
 The name is continuously resolved and if the resolved ip address changes the new IP address will be used for the monitoring from there on.<br>
-Use `--no-continuous-topology-detect` to resolve the target only at startup and failed connectivity checks.
+Use `--no-continuous-topology-detect` to resolve the <ins>TARGET</ins> only at startup and failed connectivity checks.

 ## OPTIONS (no arguments)
 These options take no arguments, and may be specified in any order.
 They can be grouped (e.g. -vAP) in their short form, also having one of the OPTIONS that requires an argument last in the group.

 * __--help | -h__

-	Shows this help, using $PAGER if set to an executable, otherwise 'less' or 'more' if available in "/sbin:/bin:/usr/sbin:/usr/bin:$PATH"<br>
+	Shows this help, using `$PAGER` if set to an executable, otherwise `less` or `more` if available in `/sbin:/bin:/usr/sbin:/usr/bin:$PATH`<br>
-(Use PAGER=cat to avoid using a pager).
+(Use `PAGER=cat` to avoid using a pager).

 * __--no-ping-target | -P__

-	If the target is the nexthop (on the same subnet or a peer-to-peer address), reachability of the target is checked by arp cache status and ping.<br>
+	If the <ins>TARGET</ins> is the next hop (on the same subnet or a peer-to-peer address), reachability of the <ins>TARGET</ins> is checked by arp cache status and ping.<br>
-If the target is not on the same subnet as the source, the reachability of the target is checked by pinging it in a certain pattern (see `--slow-up-timeout` for details).
+If the <ins>TARGET</ins> is not on the same subnet as the source, the reachability of the <ins>TARGET</ins> is checked by pinging it in a certain pattern (see `--slow-up-timeout` for details).

-	`--no-ping-target` disables the ping-checks for the target.
-Only connectivity to the nexthop for the target is checked.<br>
+	`--no-ping-target` disables the ping-checks for the <ins>TARGET</ins>.
+Only connectivity to the nexthop for the <ins>TARGET</ins> is checked.<br>
-	It can be useful if target does not reply to ping, or if it desirable to only alert if there is no route to the target or nexthop is unreachable.
+	This can be useful if <ins>TARGET</ins> does not reply to ping, or if it desirable to only alert if there is no route to the <ins>TARGET</ins> or nexthop is unreachable.

 	`--no-ping-target` cannot be used in combination with `--no-ping-nexthop`.

 * __--no-ping-nexthop | -N | --no-ping-gateway | -G__<br>
-	By default, if the connectivity to the target cannot be verified, the reachability of the nexthop (usually a gateway) is checked, firstly by checking it's status in the arp cache and then by pinging it, rechecking the arp cache status upon failed ping.
+	By default, if the connectivity to the <ins>TARGET</ins> cannot be verified, the reachability of the nexthop (usually a gateway) is checked, firstly by checking it's status in the arp cache and then by pinging it, rechecking the arp cache status upon failed ping.

-	`--no-ping-nexthop` disbles the reachaility check for the nexthop so only connectivity to target itself is checked.
-It can be useful if the nexthop is a peer-to-peer address and not setup to reply to ping.
+	`--no-ping-nexthop` disbles the reachaility check for the nexthop so only connectivity to <ins>TARGET</ins> itself is checked.
+Useful if the nexthop is a peer-to-peer address and not setup to reply to ping.

 	`--no-ping-nexthop` cannot be used in combination with `--no-ping-target`.